mattermost/docs/source/install/install-debian-88-server.rst

   ``apt-get install sudo curl``

-4. Let's add our non-root user to the sudo group so we don't have to be logged in as the root user.
+4. Add your username to the sudo group.
+In the following command, replate {username} with your own username.

-  ``usermod -a -G sudo myuser``
+  ``usermod -a -G sudo {username}``

 Now that the system is up to date and our user is in the sudo group, you can start installing the components that make up a Mattermost system.